Skip to main content Skip to complementary content

 Anonymous Concurrent Sessions

 The Anonymous Concurrent Sessions of a tenant is defined by the purchased amount purchased within the subscription.
 You can purchase up to 1000 sessions.
-For more information, see Qlik Anonymous Access specifications and capacity.
+For more information, see Qlik Anonymous Access specifications and capacity limits.

 Did this page help you?